 Understanding Change

-The main goal is to develop students' algebraic reasoning by enabling them to justify the extension of a non-numeric or number pattern and to explain the relationships that exist between the terms of the pattern.
+The main goal is to develop students' algebraic reasoning by enabling them to justify the extension of a non-numeric or numeric pattern and to explain the relationships that exist between the terms of the pattern.

 Relationships Between Terms